-- With a network of over 33,000 providers at 6,100 sites, Reach Out and Read provides 4.5 million children and families in all 50 states, Canada and US military sites world-wide, with guidance each year. - In 2020, providers shared over 7 million brand-new, age- and language-appropriate books with children between the ages of birth and five years. - Reach Out and Read has been the subject of 16 independent studies, the largest body of scientific research for any psychosocial intervention in pediatrics, showing that children served by Reach Out and Read are read to more often, enjoy sharing books more, and have better expressive and receptive language skills. - In a landmark 2014 policy statement, the American Academy of Pediatrics (AAP) cited the body of research on Reach Out and Read in calling literacy promotion "an essential component of primary care pediatric practice."
+- With a network of over 40,000 providers at 6,100 sites, Reach Out and Read provides 4.2 million children and families in all 50 states, Canada and US military sites world-wide, with guidance each year. - In 2021, providers shared over 6.4 million brand-new, age- and language-appropriate books with children between the ages of birth and five years. - Reach Out and Read is the only early childhood literacy program endorsed by the American Academy of Pediatrics.